| Title: | Automated and Early Detection of Seasonal Epidemic Onset and Burden Levels |

 Additional arguments (not used). |

-containing the predicted observations, including reference time,
+A tibble-like object called tsd_predict containing the predicted cases, including reference time,

 lower confidence interval, and upper confidence interval for the specified number of future time steps.

-# Generate predictions of time series data set.seed(123) time_series <- generate_seasonal_data( years = 1, time_interval = "day" ) # Apply `seasonal_onset` analysis time_series_with_onset <- seasonal_onset( tsd = time_series, k = 7 ) # Predict observations for the next 7 time steps predict(object = time_series_with_onset, n_step = 7)
+# Generate predictions of time series data set.seed(123) time_series <- generate_seasonal_data( years = 1, time_interval = "days" ) # Apply `seasonal_onset` analysis time_series_with_onset <- seasonal_onset( tsd = time_series, k = 7 ) # Predict cases for the next 7 time steps predict(object = time_series_with_onset, n_step = 7)# Generate predictions of time series data set.seed(123) time_series <- generate_seasonal_data( years = 1, time_interval = "days" ) # Apply `seasonal_onset` analysis time_series_with_onset <- seasonal_onset( tsd = time_series, k = 7 ) # Predict cases for the next 7 time steps predict(object = time_series_with_onset, n_step = 7)

-seasonal_burden_levels( tsd, family = c("lnorm", "weibull", "exp"), season_start = 21, season_end = season_start - 1, method = c("intensity_levels", "peak_levels"), conf_levels = 0.95, decay_factor = 0.8, disease_threshold = 20, n_peak = 6, only_current_season = TRUE, ... )
+seasonal_burden_levels( tsd, family = c("lnorm", "weibull", "exp"), season_start = 21, season_end = season_start - 1, method = c("intensity_levels", "peak_levels"), conf_levels = 0.95, decay_factor = 0.8, disease_threshold = 20, n_peak = 6, only_current_season = TRUE, ... )seasonal_burden_levels( tsd, family = c("lnorm", "weibull", "exp"), season_start = 21, season_end = season_start - 1, method = c("intensity_levels", "peak_levels"), conf_levels = 0.95, decay_factor = 0.8, disease_threshold = 20, n_peak = 6, only_current_season = TRUE, ... )

 tsd |